Lakers News: Latest on Kawhi Leonard Rumors, Carmelo Anthony and More

 Anthony is on his way to the open market or a new team via trade at some point this summer.

-This much we know because Wojnarowski and Royce Young of ESPN.com reported Anthony's reps and the Oklahoma City Thunder will work on a split via a trade, release or stretch provision as the franchise seeks cap relief after retaining Paul George.
+This much seems clear after Wojnarowski and Royce Young of ESPN.com reported Anthony's reps and the Oklahoma City Thunder will work on a split via a trade, release or stretch provision as the franchise seeks cap relief after retaining Paul George.

-While the Houston Rockets will have an interest in Anthony, according to Marc Stein of the New York Times, the report from Wojnarowski and Young says the Miami Heat and Lakers will also express interest.
+While the Houston Rockets will have an interest in Anthony, according to Marc Stein of the New York Times, Wojnarowski and Young reported the Miami Heat and Lakers will also be in the running.

 For better or worse, the Lakers might make the most sense.

 The Rockets will want to keep the ball in the hands of James Harden and Chris Paul, and the Heat have young talent to develop.
-The Lakers, however, need a secondary scorer next to James, and Anthony can still do that at a decent clip after averaging 16.2 points and 5.8 rebounds per game in an odd role with the Thunder last year.
+The Lakers, however, need a secondary scorer next to James, and Anthony averaged 16.2 points per game in an odd role with the Thunder last year.

-Granted, Anthony might have to settle for a rotational role with the Lakers, especially if the team doesn't deal a Brandon Ingram or Kyle Kuzma in a trade.
+Granted, Anthony might have to settle for a rotational role with the Lakers, especially if the team doesn't deal Brandon Ingram or Kyle Kuzma in a trade.
 But he'd get to play with a friend and compete for a title, so at the age of 34, the new role might interest him.

-Unlike the James decision, the saga surrounding Anthony figures to take some time—but the Lakers don't figure to exit the conversation until something official happens.
+Unlike the James decision, the saga surrounding Anthony figures to take some time—but the Lakers likely won't exit the conversation until something official happens.

 Rajon Rondo Talks Up Lakers

-While far from the oddest signing by the Lakers lately, the addition of Rondo to the mix brought up some interesting questions.
+While far from the oddest move by the Lakers lately, the addition of Rondo to the mix brought up some interesting questions.

-Mostly, those dealt with Lonzo Ball.
+Mostly concerning Lonzo Ball.

-Rondo isn't going to show up and play second fiddle to a younger player, and it's hard to imagine that's what the Lakers want him to do.
-He's 32 years old coming off another strong season in which he averaged 8.3 points, 8.2 assists and 4.0 rebounds per game on 46.8 percent shooting from the floor.
-He was even more impressive in the postseason over nine games, going for a 10.3/12.2/7.6 slash line.
+Rondo isn't going to play second fiddle to a younger player, and it's hard to imagine that's what the Lakers want him to do.
+He's 32 years old coming off another strong season; he averaged 8.3 points, 8.2 assists and 4.0 rebounds per game on 46.8 percent shooting from the floor.
+He was even more impressive in the postseason over nine games, going for 10.3 points, 12.2 assists and 7.6 rebounds per game.

 But Rondo is already hard at work quelling any potential drama: